etlhsu/place/src/content/moments/time-for-change.md

 I realized that throughout my journey, I consistently failed to give myself a starting point in life.
 I always gave myself a destination like "acquire x to achieve y and influence z".
 But I never positioned myself for an adventure that demanded all of me.
-Refining a single "something" to do gives an immediate starting point so that I can overcome my skeptical nature, but still gives me the peace of mind that I care about what I am doing because I can always switch it out with something else.
+Refining a single "something" to do gives me an immediate starting point so I can overcome my skeptical nature, but still gives me the peace of mind that I care about what I am doing because I can always switch it out with something else.